-Fail proof proofing process
+Fail-proof proofing process

 A quick and easy way to proof any dough is by popping it in the oven.
 Switch on the oven to 30C or 86F.
 With an oven thermometer check the oven temperature.
 When it reaches the desired 30C or 86F temperature place the dough in the oven in an oven safe bowl.
 In addition, boil water in a kettle and pour in a baking dish.
-Place this baking dish in the bottom of the oven. to avoid any accidents with hot water, place the baking dish in the bottom of the oven and pour slowly the boiled water.
-Leave the dough for 35-45 minutes until it doubles in size.
+Place this baking dish in the bottom of the oven. to avoid any accidents with hot water, place the baking dish in the bottom of the oven and pour slowly boiled water.
+Leave the dough proof for 35-45 minutes or until it doubles in size.